Fenix Abilities and Strategy

 Channel for 1.5 seconds, sweeping a laser in front of Fenix that locks onto enemy Heroes.
 Once Channeling finishes, fire 5 missiles at each locked Hero, dealing 79 (+4% per level) damage each.
 Deals 50% increased damage to Slowed targets.

 Purification Salvo is a fantastic Heroic for Fenix, because it gives him something to secure kills with.
 Fenix has a great kit for poking enemies at a distance, but his Basic Abilities lack reliable burst damage.
 Purification Salvo fills this void, making him an Assassin capable of securing kills on his own.
 Fenix can walk or Warp away once enemies have been locked, and Purification Salvo will still fire.
 Using Warp during Purification Salvo's firing sequence will not interrupt it; the salvo will finish firing during (and after) Warp.
+This Heroic will be excellent when you already have tools for slowing all enemies in your team, such as Lightning Breath or Earthquake.

 - Cooldown: 100 seconds